Cats (musical): Productions

-London
+West End

 Cats premiered in the West End at the New London Theatre on 11 May 1981.
 The musical was produced by Mackintosh and Lloyd Webber's Really Useful Group, with direction by Nunn, choreography by Lynne (who also served as the associate director), set and costume design by Napier, lighting design by David Hersey, sound design by Abe Jacob and music direction by Harry Rabinowitz.
 It played a total of 8,949 performances before closing on its 21st anniversary, 11 May 2002.
 The final performance was broadcast live on a large outdoor screen in Covent Garden for fans who could not acquire a ticket.
 Cats held the record as London's longest-running musical from 1989, when it surpassed Jesus Christ Superstar, until 8 October 2006, when it was surpassed by Les Misérables.

 The musical returned to the West End in 2014 for a planned 12-week limited run at the London Palladium.
 Beginning on 6 December, the revival starred Nicole Scherzinger as Grizabella, and featured the original creative team, with direction from Nunn, choreography by Lynne and design by Napier.
 Lloyd Webber was also involved and rewrote "The Rum Tum Tugger" for the revival.
 The run was later extended through April 2015 and an additional 100,000 tickets were released, with Kerry Ellis replacing Scherzinger as Grizabella.
 The musical returned once again to the London Palladium for another limited run lasting from 23 October 2015 to 2 January 2016, starring Beverley Knight as Grizabella.